-Open problems & discussions
+Open issues & discussions

-- Is MEnT appropriate here? - G is just one 'observation' not an ensemble mean. - What happens if we know the covariance tensor of G (e.g., using Stochastic Finite element Method)? - What if the zeros in G are not preserved?
+- G is just one 'observation' not an ensemble mean. - Are we taking account of model uncertainties ('unknown unknowns')? - How to incorporate a given covariance tensor of G (e.g., obtained using the Stochastic Finite element Method)? - What is the consequence of the zeros in G are not being preserved?